Disability Services

 Referral Process

-Typically, individuals are referred from a counselor with the Missouri Division of Vocational Rehabilitation (MDVR) or Rehabilitation Services for the Blind.
+Typically, individuals are referred from a counselor with the Missouri Division of Vocational Rehabilitation (MDVR), Rehabilitation Services for the Blind, Missouri Department of Mental Health, Division of Developmental Disabilities, Central Missouri Regional Office.
 If assistance is needed making contact with a referring entity, Job Point staff will assist with this process.

-Job Point Disability Services may be initiated on any Monday an opening exists and are completed as the needs of the individual are met.
+Job Point Disability Services are scheduled by appointment and are completed as the needs of the individual are met.